Donna Nelson: Classroom innovations

-Research on Diversity in Science
+Research on diversity in science

 From FY2001 to FY2004, Nelson surveyed tenured and tenure-track university faculty members of the "top 50" departments in each of 14 science and engineering disciplines (chemistry, physics, mathematics, chemical engineering, civil engineering, electrical engineering, mechanical engineering, computer science, political science, sociology, economics, biological sciences, and psychology).
 Data were collected about race/ethnicity, gender, and rank, and are complete populations, rather than samples, so they accurately reveal the small number or complete absence of underrepresented groups.
 Data for all disciplines were obtained simultaneously and by a consistent protocol and are therefore comparable across a large number of disciplines.
-These became known as the Nelson Diversity Surveys.
+The National Science Foundation named these the Nelson Diversity Surveys.

 That first study revealed that generally, women and minorities are significantly underrepresented on these faculties.
 For example, the first survey, completed in FY2002, showed that there were no black, Hispanic, or Native American tenured or tenure track women faculty in the top 50 computer science departments.
 For chemistry and chemical engineering faculties, her additional national origin data revealed that, recently, more immigrants have been hired as faculty than American females and American minorities combined.
 Analogous surveys were carried out for top 100 departments in each of 15 science and engineering disciplines, including earth science, in FY2005 and in FY2007.

 She received the 2004 National Organization for Women Woman of Courage Award for carrying out and disseminating the results of the Nelson Diversity Surveys.

 Nelson's diversity research has been cited by dozens of newspapers, magazines, and journals, including Nature, The New York Times, The Christian Science Monitor, and CNN.
 The Government Accountability Office used Nelson's data for its July 2004 report to Congress on Title IX, specifically women's access to opportunities in the sciences.
 Nelson has also written about diversity in the STEM fields for outlets, such as PBS and the Association for Women in Science.